harshilLakhani22/OrganiX/README.md

 # organix

-Real world problem solution for Navsari Distric.
+Real world problem solution for Navsari District.

 Mobile Application for farmers to buy organic fertilizer direct from the Plants.
 Also sell their raw materials to plants.